-B. Simple cubic and face centered cubic structure
+B. Simple-cubic and face-centered-cubic structures

-Before we proceed to TB models of the actual semiconductor materials (in our case, diamond structure), we consider two 3D models as an intermediate step.
-3D models include also p_z -orbitals on each atomic site and the 2D basis of Eq.
-(7) can be generalized to $(n_x n_y n_z){\alpha}$, $\alpha \in \{s, p_x, p_y, p_z\}$.
-The most straightforward extension of the 2D square lattice is a 3D simple cubic (SC) lattice.
-Both square and SC lattice lead to mutually analogous results.
+Before we proceed to TB models of the actual semiconductor materials (in our case, diamond structure), we consider two three-dimensional (3D) models as an intermediate step.
+3D models include also p_z orbitals on each atomic site and the 2D basis of Eq.
+(8) can be generalized to $(n_x n_y n_z)\alpha$, $\alpha \in \{s, p_x, p_y, p_z\}$.
+The most straightforward extension of the 2D square lattice is a 3D simple-cubic (SC) lattice.
+Both square and SC lattices lead to mutually analogous results.
 Levels at the top of the VB, shown in Fig. 9(a) as a function of V{sp} , closely resemble those of Fig. 6(d) but the degeneracies are different.
 There are now three degenerate S-like states, a trivial consequence of different dimensionality, written as in the $V{sp} \rightarrow 0$ limit.
-Contrary to the square lattice, the OVS is no longer non-degenerate and its manifold is spanned by
+In contrast to the square lattice, the OVS is no longer nondegenerate and its manifold is spanned by